Cyclone Mocha

-Extremely Severe Cyclonic Storm Mocha (Note: The name was contributed by Yemen, after the port city of Mokha, which is sometimes spelled as Mocha.
-Located on the Red Sea, the city was known for its coffee trade; as a result, it gave its name to both the caffè mocha (a chocolatey coffee beverage) and this particular tropical cyclone.) (/'moʊkə/) was a powerful and deadly tropical cyclone in the North Indian Ocean which affected Myanmar and parts of Bangladesh in May 2023.
+Extremely Severe Cyclonic Storm Mocha (Note: The name Mocha (Arabic: مخا, [muxaː]) was contributed by Yemen and refers to the port city Mokha, where the coffee name comes from, in Arabic.) was a powerful and deadly tropical cyclone in the North Indian Ocean which affected Myanmar and parts of Bangladesh in May 2023.
 The second depression and the first cyclonic storm of the 2023 North Indian Ocean cyclone season, Mocha originated from a low-pressure area that was first noted by the India Meteorological Department (IMD) on 8 May.
 After consolidating into a depression, the storm tracked slowly north-northwestward over the Bay of Bengal, and reached extremely severe cyclonic storm intensity.
 After undergoing an eyewall replacement cycle, Mocha rapidly strengthened, peaking at Category 5-equivalent intensity on 14 May with winds of 270 km/h (165 mph).
 Mocha slightly weakened before making landfall, and weakening rapidly once inland, dissipated shortly thereafter, as conditions became unfavorable.

 Thousands of volunteers assisted citizens of Myanmar and Bangladesh in evacuating as the cyclone approached the international border.
 Evacuations were also ordered for low-lying areas in Sittwe, Pauktaw, Myebon, Maungdaw, and Buthidaung.
 In Bangladesh, over 500,000 individuals were ordered to be relocated from coastal areas of the country due to the storm's approach.
 Officials from the military declared the state of Rakhine a natural disaster area.
 Several villages in Rakhine State were also damaged by the cyclone.
 The death toll for Cyclone Mocha varies significantly.
 ASEAN reported a total of 145 deaths, whereas the National Unity Government of Myanmar (NUG) stated that Cyclone Mocha killed at least 463 people, including three indirect deaths in Bangladesh.
 The storm also injured 719 people and left 101 others missing.
 It caused about US$2.24 billion of damage in Myanmar.

 Elsewhere, thousands of homes were destroyed in Bangladesh.
 Twelve people were injured, and the agricultural damage there reached ৳115 million (US$1.07 million), though impact was less severe than initially feared.
 Seven people in Sri Lanka were indirectly injured and another seven were reported missing due to the cyclone.
 In India, 5,749 people across over 50 villages were affected, and at least 236 houses were damaged.
 The remnants of Mocha then contributed to blizzards in China.